um4ng-tiw/ToDo-Django-React/README.md

 # ToDo Django React
-A simple Todo application built using React and Django
+A simple Todo application built using React and Django Rest Framework.